thephpleague/csv/docs/9.0/reader/tabular-data-reader.md

 While the `TabularDataReader` is not a fully fledged collection instance it still exposes a lots of methods that fall into the category of records collection manipulations.
-Because chaining is at the core of most of its method you can be sure that each manipulation returns a new instance preserving your original data.
+Because chaining is at the core of most of its methods you can be sure that each manipulation returns a new instance preserving your original data.

 ## Countable, IteratorAggregate